pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

 ## Exercise 03: Server-Side Policy Enforcement

-In this exercise, you'll learn how to use Pulumi Cloud's server-side enforcement of Pulumi Policy as Code to enable continuous compliance at scale.
+In this exercise, you'll learn how to use Pulumi Cloud server-side enforcement of Pulumi Policy as Code to enable continuous compliance at scale.

 1. **Pre-requisite:** This exercise requires (at the time of writing) a Pulumi Cloud organization on the Business Critical plan.